Kansas Military and Veterans Benefits

 There is no registration fee for the initial Disabled Veteran license plate, additional license plates require standard registration fees.

 Who is eligible for the Kansas Disabled Veteran License Plate?
-Applicants must meet the following requirements:
+Applicants must meet one of the following requirements:

 • Served in the U.S. Armed Forces and are entitled to compensation for a service-connected disability rating of at least 50% from the VA